biobakery/fugassem/readme.md

 	* do not run the module for predicting functions
 * --bypass-mtx
 	* do not integrate MTX for finalized predicting functions
+* --bypass-coexp
+	* do not calculate MTX-based coexpression

 ## Install FUGAsseM